sjuvekar/reactive-programming-scala/MutableStates.md

     x = "hi"
     var nb = 42

 The use of a stateful expression can complexify things.
 For a start, the evaluation order may matter.
 Also, the concept of identity and change gets more complex.
 When are two expressions considered the same?
-In the following (pure functional) example, x and y are always the same (concept of referential transparency):
+In the following (pure functional) example, x and y are always the same (concept of <b>referential transparency</b>):

     val x = E; val y = E
     val x = E; val y = x